 Repair using prosthetic mesh — The high local failure rate of direct fascial repair for incisional, inguinal, and parastomal hernias and the evidence for defects in collagen metabolism (see 'Risk factors' above) led to the development of local repairs with prosthetic mesh, which is the most common method of PSH repair (figure 4).

 Direct fascial repair with mesh — In this technique, an incision is made in the abdominal wall well away from the stoma and a subcutaneous dissection along the rectus and oblique fascia is performed circumferentially around the stoma.
 The content of the hernia is reduced into the abdomen and abdominal wall defect is closed using a tension free mesh repair.
-While all of the series describing this technique are small, nonrandomized, and lack long-term follow-up, these reports describe low complication rates and recurrence rates of 0 to 20 percent.
+While all of the series describing this technique are small, nonrandomized, and lack long-term follow-up, these reports describe low perioperative complication rates, but recurrence rates ranging from 0 to 20 percent.
 The use of closed suction drains overlying the mesh appears to reduce complications resulting from seroma collections .
 However, the use of drains to minimize the risk associated with seroma formation needs to be balanced against the possible risk of mesh infection.
 (See "Wound infections following abdominal wall hernia repair: Epidemiology, pathogenesis, and prevention".)

 The advantages of a direct fascial repair are: (1) that it avoids the need for a formal laparotomy and (2) it does not require relocation of the stoma.
 A disadvantage is that undermining the skin around the stoma risks ischemic injury to the skin, which can result in significant management problems with the stoma appliance.
 Furthermore, the risk of infection contaminating the mesh is higher than intraperitoneal placement of mesh.